-All students who request readmission into the nursing program must maintain a selected GPA of 2.5, complete any contractual agreements and notify the nursing program four months prior to the start of the semester.
+All students who request readmission into the nursing program must complete any contractual agreements and notify the nursing program by May 1 for the fall semester and by December 1, prior to the start of the spring semester.

-Students who request admission because they have received an unsatisfactory grade (below 75%) or withdrew because of unsatisfactory performance in a non-clinical course, the theory component of a nursing subject/course or a clinical component not involving patient safety have only one opportunity to re-enter the program (note: Pediatrics, Maternity, Intermediate Medical-Surgical and Psychiatric Nursing are considered separate subjects in the same course).
+Students who request re-admission have:

+- 1) received an unsatisfactory grade (less than 75%) in any nursing course or - 2) withdrew while performing at an unsatisfactory level in a clinical or non-clinical course, or - 3) received less than 75% in the theory component of a clinical course

+The student will have only one opportunity to re-enter the nursing program.

 Readmission is on a space available basis.
-Students will be required to retake both the theory and clinical component of the unsatisfactorily completed subject/course.
+Students will be required to retake both the theory component and clinical component of the unsatisfactorily completed subject/course.

 Additionally, any student repeating a clinical course must repeat that course successfully prior to enrolling and taking a nursing non-clinical course in the nursing sequence.

-Students who request readmission because they withdrew for personal non-academic reasons will be readmitted if there is space available by the readmission procedure.
+Students who withdraw for non-academic reasons will be readmitted if there is space available by the readmission procedure.

 Students who have received a second unsatisfactory grade or unsatisfactory performance will not be readmitted into the program by the regular readmission procedure.
-Students will only be readmitted after the Faculty Committee as a whole has evaluated the applicant for readmission and found that that there has been an intervening experience and evidence of acceptable remediation.
+Students will only be readmitted after the Faculty Committee as a whole has evaluated the applicant for readmission and found that that there has been an intervening experience and evidence of acceptable remediation prior to re-admission.
 The faculty must find that the student is capable of successfully completing the nursing program.